AustinH5544/St.Lukes-HRV-Monitoring-IOS-Watch-App/README.md

 Processes a rolling window of beats to calculate HRV metrics including RMSSD, SDNN, and pNN50.

 Event Detection:
-Automatically triggers an event when the BPM exceeds 100 and ends the event when the BPM drops below 100.
+Automatically triggers an event when the HRV metrics reach a certain threshold that can be set by the doctors using it.

 Cloud Database:
 HRV metrics are ananomized and securely sent to an AWS database.